Loading lesson…

 The big idea: transfer happens when it is made explicit.
 AI finds the connection; the teacher teaches toward it.

-What is the core idea behind "Cross-Curricular Connection Prompts: The Transfer Teachers Dream About"?
+What is the main idea of "Cross-Curricular Connection Prompts: The Transfer Teachers Dream About"?

-Which best describes the scope of "Cross-Curricular Connection Prompts: The Transfer Teachers Dream About"?
+Which action would help you apply "Cross-Curricular Connection Prompts: The Transfer Teachers Dream About" responsibly?